HBPNeurorobotics/BlenderRobotDesigner/README.md

 The installer will be improved to install external dependencies automatically for the installed Blender version.

 ---

+### Footnotes

 <sup><a name="f1">1</a></sup>Funded by the European Commission through its Cognition Unit under the Information Society Technologies of the seventh Framework Programme (FP7)

-<sup><a name="f2">2</a></sup>B. Leon, S. Ulbrich, R. Diankov, G. Puche, M. Przybylski, A. Morales, T. Asfour, S. Moisio, J. Bohg, J. Kuffner and R. Dillmann , *OpenGRASP: A Toolkit for Robot Grasping Simulation,* 2nd International Conference on Simulation, Modeling, and Programming for Autonomous Robots (SIMPAR), November 15, 2010
+<sup><a name="f2">2</a></sup>B. Leon, S. Ulbrich, R. Diankov, G. Puche, M. Przybylski, A. Morales, T. Asfour, S. Moisio, J. Bohg, J. Kuffner and R. Dillmann, *"OpenGRASP: A Toolkit for Robot Grasping Simulation",* 2nd International Conference on Simulation, Modeling, and Programming for Autonomous Robots (SIMPAR), November 15, 2010

-<sup><a name="f3">3</a></sup>N. Vahrenkamp, M. Kröhnert, S. Ulbrich, T. Asfour, G. Metta, R. Dillmann  and G. Sandini, *Simox: A Robotics Toolbox for Simulation, Motion and Grasp Planning*, International Conference on Intelligent Autonomous Systems (IAS), pp. 585 - 594, 2012
+<sup><a name="f3">3</a></sup>N. Vahrenkamp, M. Kröhnert, S. Ulbrich, T. Asfour, G. Metta, R. Dillmann  and G. Sandini, *"Simox: A Robotics Toolbox for Simulation, Motion and Grasp Planning"*, International Conference on Intelligent Autonomous Systems (IAS), pp. 585 - 594, 2012

-<sup><a name="f4">4</a></sup>C. Mandery, Ö. Terlemez, M. Do, N. Vahrenkamp and T. Asfour, *The KIT Whole-Body Human Motion Database*, International Conference on Advanced Robotics (ICAR), pp. 0 - 0, July, 2015
+<sup><a name="f4">4</a></sup>C. Mandery, Ö. Terlemez, M. Do, N. Vahrenkamp and T. Asfour, *"The KIT Whole-Body Human Motion Database"*, International Conference on Advanced Robotics (ICAR), pp. 0 - 0, July, 2015

 <sup><a name="f5">5</a></sup>From [the project's website](http://www.humanbrainproject.eu)